shlizee/TimeAwarePC/README.md

 ## Requirements
 - Python >=3.6
 - Python packages automatically checked and installed as part of the setup.
-To use Granger Causality additional dependency of ```nitime``` is required.
+To use Granger Causality, additional dependency of ```nitime```.
 - R >=4.0
 - R package kpcalg and its dependencies.
 They can be installed in R or RStudio as follows:
 ```